zhengying-liu/autodl-contrib/README.md

     git clone https://github.com/zhengying-liu/autodl-contrib.git
     cd autodl-contrib
     ```
     and use dataset manager to check dataset integrity and consistency
     ```
     python dataset_manager.py /path/to/your/dataset/
     ```
+    After running the script, messages on whether the dataset is valid will be generated.

-3. This will create a YAML file `dataset_info.yaml` in the dataset directory.
+3. The script will create a YAML file `dataset_info.yaml` in the dataset directory.
 You can read this file and check if all inferred informations on the dataset are correct as expected;

 4. If some info aren't correct, make sure there is no bug in your dataset directory.
 In some rare cases, you can modify the file `dataset_info.yaml` manually.